 - Serotonin syndrome (rare)

-- Seizure (in patients with a history of seizure or with risk factors for seizure) (rare)
+- Seizure (in people with a history of seizure or with risk factors for seizure) (rare)

 - Lactic acidosis, hypoglycemia, and hyponatremia (rare)